queenofdowntime/queenofdowntime.github.io/blog/effective-remote-pair-programming.md

 but not insurmountable, learning curves.
 1 is probably something you use often, if not all the time, and 1 requires minimal setup which you can then forget about.

-_This setup is the cumulative design of multiple teams/people across Pivotal, SAP and IBM, and AFAIK is still used by my old team :).
+_This setup is the cumulative design of multiple teams/people across Pivotal, SAP and IBM.
 I have added a little extra sugar._

 ### Terminal